 careers at foreign universities, where recent placements have included Carleton University (Canada), Radboud University (the Netherlands), O.P.
 Jindal Global University (India), and National Chung Cheng University (Taiwan).
 And in perhaps the most

 distinctive feature of our placement record, we have long been successful in placing Ph.D. graduates in outstanding government and policy-sector jobs, recently including the Congressional Research Service, the Consumer Financial Protection Bureau,

 the U.S. Commission on Civil Rights, NASA, the State Department, the Baker Institute for Public Policy, and the RAND Corporation.
 Please refer to the full list of recent placements for additional information.

 Joint Degree Programs

-For information on joint degree programs, click here.
+For information on joint degree programs, please refer to the course catalog.

 Recent Political Science Dissertations

 Newell, "The Origins of American Counterterrorism."
 Audie Klotz, Advisor (2017)